 I highly recommend moving the water once it’s all dark.
 Maybe nothing will happen.
 But maybe it will be magic!

-Unfortunately, being on a rocking sailing boat didn’t allow to take long-exposure photos and capture the stunning bioluminescence.
+Unfortunately, being on a rocking sailing boat didn’t allow us to take long-exposure photos and capture the stunning bioluminescence.

 Bird watching in Gippsland Lakes was fantastic.